 CHAIR’S CORNER

-As usual. it will be at the Barclay Hall, Hoddesdon starting with drinks and cakes and the chance to have a chat with fellow members from 1.30pm then Nan will start her talk at 2pm..
+At our July Interest Afternoon on Friday 24th July we welcome Derek Prior giving us his talk “Royal British Legion– the First 100 Years”.
+As usual, the Interest Afternoon will be at the Barclay Hall, Hoddesdon starting with drinks and cakes and the chance to have a chat with fellow members from 1.30pm then Derek will start his talk at 2pm..
 Tickets are available on the door priced £3– do come along.

 Learn, Laugh, Live